-Former Marine Jim Baker Becomes Father Yod
+Former Marine Jim Baker Becomes Father YodPhoto: Wp.com

-The Source Family Enjoys Hot Yoga, a White Rolls Royce and a Manson Connection
+The Source Family Enjoys Hot Yoga, A White Rolls-Royce, And A Manson Connection

-Soon te restaurant regularly had a line around the block of people waiting to get into this mystical, new-age restaurant.
-Baker remained front and center of the Source scene, although by now he was going by the name Father Yod and Ya Ho Wha.
+The Source Restaurant quickly became popular with celebrities like Marlon Brando, John Lennon, Julie Christie, and Greta Garbo.
+The restaurant regularly had a line around the block filled with people waiting to get into this mystical, new-age restaurant.
+Baker remained at the front and center of the Source scene, although by now he was going by the names Father Yod and Ya Ho Wha.
 After spending some time under the tutelage of Yogi Bhajan, Father Yod now had his own group of acolytes: his employees.
-Though "employees" is perhaps not the most accurate description for these young, impressionable children.
+However, "employees" may not be the most accurate description for these impressionable young people.

-Source Family Members Were Decidedly Hip
+Source Family Members Are Decidedly HipPhoto: IMDB